 A Director’s position on the Board shall be declared vacant upon the Director’s resignation, removal, incapacity, disability or death, or upon the expiration of the Director’s term.
-Any Director shall resign at any time by giving written notice to the Chair of USA Judo, except the Chair’s resignation shall be given to the Board of Directors.
+Any Director shall resign at any time by giving written notice to the President, except the President’s resignation shall be given to the Board of Directors.
 Such resignation shall take effect at the time specified in the written notice, and unless otherwise specified in the written notice, the acceptance of such resignation shall not be necessary to make it effective.

-Directors shall be removed by the Board if they fail to attend in person more than one half (1/2) of the regular meetings of the Board during any twelve (12)-month period, unless they are able to demonstrate to the other Directors of the Board that the presence of exigent circumstances caused and excused the absences.
+Except for Athlete Directors, all other Directors may be removed by the Board if they fail to attend more than one half (1/2) of the regular meetings of the Board during any twelve (12)-month period, unless they are able to demonstrate to the other Directors of the Board that the presence of exigent circumstances caused and excused the absences.
 In such circumstances, the absent Directors shall be removed by the affirmative vote of a majority of the voting power of the Board (not including the voting power of the absent Director).

-Directors shall also be removed for cause at any duly noticed meeting of the Board, and after being provided an opportunity for the Directors to be heard by the Board, upon the affirmative vote of at least two-thirds (2/3) of the total voting power of the Board (excluding the voting power of the Director in question).
-Directors shall also be removed without cause at any duly noticed meeting of the Board, upon the affirmative vote of at least three-fourths (3/4) of the total voting power of the Board (excluding the voting power of the Director in question).
+Directors elected to the Board by the Board of Directors may be removed for cause at any duly noticed (i.e., reasonable notice of the date, time and location) meeting of the Board, and after being provided an opportunity for the Director to be heard by the Board, upon the affirmative vote of at least two-thirds (2.3) of the total voting power of the Board (excluding the voting power of the Director in question and any vacancies).
+Such Directors may also be removed without cause at any duly noticed (defined above) meeting of the Board, upon the affirmative vote of at least three-fourths (3/4) of the total voting power of the Board (excluding the voting power of the Director in question and any vacancies).

+Directors elected to the Board by constituents (i.e., Referee Director, Coach Director, Regional Directors and the President) may be removed for cause at any duly noticed removal vote (i.e., reasonable notice of the date, time and reason), and after being provided an opportunity for the applicable Director and/or President to be heard by their respective voting constituency , and upon the affirmative vote of at least two-thirds (2/3) of the applicable voting constituency (excluding the voting power of the Director in question).
+Such Directors may also be removed without cause at any duly noticed removal vote (defined above), upon the affirmative vote of at least three-fourths (3/4) of the applicable voting constituency (excluding the voting power of the Director in question).
+Such removal should not occur until the Nominating and Governance Committee provides a Certification of the Election.

+Athlete Director positions can only be removed by the AAC in the same manner described above that a Director can be removed from the Board.
+Any vacancy occurring in the Athlete Board positions shall be filled as set forth for the election of the Athlete Director positions.
+An Athlete Director elected to fill a vacancy shall be elected for the unexpired term of such Athlete Director’s predecessor in office.

 Any vacancy occurring in the Board shall be filled as set forth for the election of the Director of the Board.
 A Director elected to fill a vacancy shall be elected for the unexpired term of such Director’s predecessor in office.